-The loan amount for an ABS issued on or after March 23, 2020 and purchased no more than 30 days before the proposed subscription date is equal to: (i) the base value minus (ii) the base dollar haircut.
+The loan amount for an ABS issued on or after March 23, 2020is equal to: (i) the base value minus (ii) the base dollar haircut.

-Base value is equal to the least of: (i) the dollar purchase price on the applicable trade date, (ii) the market value as of the subscription date, and (iii) a value based on the New York Fed's review, provided, however, that, other than SBA ABS, the base value shall not be greater than par.
+Base value for seasoned collateral is equal to the least of: (i) the dollar purchase price on the applicable trade date, (ii) the market value as of the subscription date, and (iii) a value based on the New York Fed's review, provided, however, that, other than SBA ABS, the base value shall not be greater than par.
+Base value for newly issued collateral is the dollar purchase price on the applicable trade date.